 These superbikes are optimized for supreme acceleration, and they are mass centered, they have mad braking skills with exceptional cornering capabilities.
 They are made keeping only one thing in mind “Speed”.
 Almost all superbikes have extensive liquid cooling systems and smart composite materials to improve cooling and heat transfer while in operation.
 They use super light materials such as carbon fiber to reduce weight.
 Combustion efficiency is achieved by employing iridium spark plugs in conjunction with refined fuel injection systems.
-Also advanced engine firing systems are used to improve the smoothness of energy transfer to the road.
+Also, advanced engine firing systems are used to improve the smoothness of energy transfer to the road.
 Modern superbikes use dual-clutch transmissions for maximum performance.
 These work by having two clutches instead of the usual one sharing the gearbox, with each clutch attached to half the number of total gears.
-In essence this means that when the bike is in a certain gear the next gear is also selected by the second clutch.
-Consequently, when the rider changes up a gear and the first clutch is disengaged, the second clutch can instantly engage the next gear, providing a super-fast response time.
+In essence, this means that when the bike is in a certain gear the next gear is also selected by the second clutch.
+Consequently, when the rider changes up a gear and the first clutch is disengaged, the second clutch can instantly engage the next year, providing a super-fast response time.

 Super Bikes are awesome, why would one want to sell their motorcycle for cash.
-SuperBike owners are of various types and the dilemma one wants to sell motorcycle for cash can be of various types:
+SuperBike owners are of various types and the dilemma one wants to sell the motorcycle for cash can be of various types:

 Often superbike enthusiasts put their life savings into a superbike and then go broke after some years.
-That is when the realization strikes and they try to sell motorcycle for cash.
+That is when the realization strikes and they try to sell the motorcycle for cash.

 Wealthy people buy these superbikes for the pleasure and fun of it, they drive it for a couple of years and then when they see a new option in the market they sell the superbike for cash.